avelang/ml-notebooks/README.md

 # ml-notebooks

-Jupyter notebooks with ML exercises
-These are note from the course https://www.educative.io/courses/machine-learning-for-software-engineers
+These are notes from the course https://www.educative.io/courses/machine-learning-for-software-engineers